angautam/ansible-ec2-docker-nginx/README.md

 6) run "ansible-playbook docker-install.yml" to install docker on newly provisioned ec2 instance.

-7) then run "ansible-playbook rundockercontainer-curl.yml"
+7) then run "ansible-playbook rundockercontainer-curl.yml" to build the docker image and run it.

+The Solution task and detailed steps and technical arguments are attached.